mchmarny/disco/README.md

 All the generic options listed above, plus:

-* `--digest`  - outputs only image digests (default: false)

-> The `--digest` flag is helpful when you want to pipe the resulting list to another program.
+* `--digest`  - outputs only image digests (default: false).
+Helpful when you want to pipe the resulting list to another program.

 The resulting JSON formatted report looks something like this (abbreviated):